dubo-dubon-duponey/docker-dns/README.md

 Finally, any additional arguments provided when running the image will get fed to the `coredns` binary.

-#### Build time

-You can rebuild the image using the following build arguments:

- * BUILD_UID

-So to control which user-id to assign to the in-container user.

 ### Unbound and recursive server

 Unbound support requires CGO, which requires the target platform to be the same as the build platform.